aceinnolab/Inkycal/README.md

 5. Set the correct timezone with **`sudo dpkg-reconfigure tzdata`**, selecting the correct continent and then the capital of your country.
 6. Reboot to apply changes

 ### Installing required packages for python 3.5
-Execute the following command in the Terminal to install all required packages:
+Execute the following command in the Terminal to install all required packages.
+This will work on both, Raspbian Stretch with Desktop and Raspbian Stretch lite.
 **`curl -sSL https://raw.githubusercontent.com/aceisace/Raspberry-Pi-Google-Calendar-with-E-Paper-display/master/Packages-installer | bash`**

 ### Customising the main script